 What's new with you?

 How are you doing?
 Where are you now?
-How did a degree in physics from WMU help you?
+How did a degree from the Department of Physics at Western Michigan University help you?

 Shortly after graduating with a B.S. in physics from WMU, Gamez won a highly competitive and prestigious National Science Foundation Graduate Research Fellowship, which covers three years of graduate school tuition and provides a generous stipend.